Hello NullByte! This will be my first How To series.

 Know thy enemy — wise words that can be applied to many different situations, including database hacking.
 It is essential to performing adequate reconnaissance on a system before even thinking about launching an attack — any type of attack — and this is no different for SQL injection.

 Welcome back, my fledgling hackers!
 The database is the hacker's "pot-of-gold," as it contains information that is very valuable to both the business and the hacker.
 In this, the second of my series on hacking databases, we're on the "hunt" for Microsoft's SQL Server.
 Although far from the most commonly used database (Oracle hold's that title), Microsoft's SQL Server is very often found in small-to-medium sized businesses.
 Even a few big businesses use it.

 Welcome to the first coding tutorial on SQL here on Null Byte.
 Typo:

 Web applications are becoming more and more popular, replacing traditional desktop programs at an accelerated rate.
-With all these new apps out on the web comes a variety of security implications associated with being connected to the internet where anyone can poke and prod at them.
-One of the simplest, yet most prevalent types of security flaws found in modern web apps is SQL injection.
+With all these new apps out on the web comes various security implications associated with being connected to the internet where anyone can poke and prod at them.
+One of the simplest, yet the most prevalent types of security flaws found in modern web apps are SQL injections.